SharmajiKabetaDevesh/docker-projects/README.md

 With containers, organizations can deploy their applications across multiple cloud providers or across on-premises and cloud infrastructure, making it easier to build hybrid or multi-cloud architectures.
 This avoids vendor lock-in and gives flexibility in terms of pricing and infrastructure choices.

 Example: A company may run its main application on AWS but use Azure for data storage and disaster recovery.
 Containers allow seamless integration of these services across both clouds.
+10. Cost Savings
+Because containers allow better resource utilization (more apps per server), companies can save on hardware costs.
+Additionally, the fast deployment and scaling capabilities reduce infrastructure and operational costs.

+Example: A SaaS provider could save significant money on cloud resources by using containers, as they can run more services on fewer servers and scale resources only when needed.

 ![DockerNotes_page-0001](https://github.com/user-attachments/assets/29017aea-6544-4ac6-b3a1-d2db8e61352e)
 ![DockerNotes_page-0002](https://github.com/user-attachments/assets/d4a05cec-a41e-4386-b295-dbf5dd356651)
 ![DockerNotes_page-0003](https://github.com/user-attachments/assets/b4d3a0f9-6167-4b96-954b-af79bc7ee236)